haiwen/seafile-admin-docs/manual/config/README.md

 The config files used in Seafile include:

 * [environment variables](.env.md): contains environment variables, the items here are shared between different components.
-* [ccnet.conf](ccnet-conf.md): contains some settings for connection to ccnet_db.
+Newly introduced components, like sdoc-server and notificaiton server, read configuraitons from environment variables and have no config files.
 * [seafile.conf](seafile-conf.md): contains settings for seafile daemon and fileserver.
 * [seahub_settings.py](seahub_settings_py.md): contains settings for Seahub
 * [seafevents.conf](seafevents-conf.md): contains settings for background tasks and file search.